AndevBlanco/Anonymization-Service/README.md

 `set FLASK_ENV=env`

 ### ** Create own database **
-To create your own database, you need to execute the following command:
+To create your own database, you can execute the following command:

 `py create-own-database.py`